 The expected answer to part (b) is built on understanding the structure of the actuarial assumptions.
-Due to the low point value of this question, no elaboration is expected.
+Due to the low point value for this part of the question, no elaboration is expected.

 (a) Identify the risks to NOC associated with adding this disability provision to the plan.